Anyon dynamics in field-driven phases of the anisotropic Kitaev model

 This qualitatively explains the fan-like shape of the PF regime which emanates from $K_z/K\sim2$ shown in Fig. \ref{fig:fig1}(b) and Fig. \ref{fig:static_all}(g).
-To further investigate the nature of such excitations we now look at their dynamical signatures.

 For large $K_z$, the single particle excitations for both $\chi_z$ and $f$ fermions are gapped at the $\sim K_z$ scale, which can be integrated out, consistent with Eq. \ref{zbondscale}.
-The low energy excitations are however the $\chi_x$ and $\chi_y$ fermions gain an independent dispersion due to the quadratic perturbation in $(h^x)^2$ and $(h^y)^2$.
-In fact a quadratic perturbation in $(h^x)$ gives $(h^x)^2 \sigma^x_i \sigma^x_{i+d_1}$ \beq \sim (h^x)^2 (2 n^f_i-1) (\chi^x_i \chi^x_{i+d_1} + \chi^{x\dagger}_i \chi^x_{i+d_1} + \chi^{x\dagger}_{i+d_1}\chi^{x}_i +\chi^{x\dagger}_{i+d_1} \chi^{x\dagger}_i ) \eeq which when acting on a single-fermion sector corresponds to the dispersion for the bond fermions albeit normalized by the occupancy of $f$ fermions within mean-field.
+The low energy excitations are the $\chi_x$ and $\chi_y$ fermions that gain an independent dispersion due to the quadratic perturbation in $(h^x)^2$ and $(h^y)^2$.
+In fact a quadratic perturbation in $(h^x)$ gives $(h^x)^2 \sigma^x_i \sigma^x_{i+d_1}$ \beq \sim (h^x)^2 (2 n^f_i-1) (\chi^x_i \chi^x_{i+d_1} + \chi^{x\dagger}_i \chi^x_{i+d_1} + \chi^{x\dagger}_{i+d_1}\chi^{x}_i +\chi^{x\dagger}_{i+d_1} \chi^{x\dagger}_i ) \eeq When acting on a single-fermion sector, it gives rise to the dispersion for the bond fermions albeit normalized by the occupancy of $f$ fermions within mean-field.
 The dispersion of $\chi_x$ fermions is of the form